-

 Teacher’s Commitments:

-- Respect all students - treat every student fairly, with empathy and compassion, and with equity of consequence to all students in the virtual classroom.
+- Respect all students - treat every student fairly, with empathy and compassion, and with equity of consequence to all students in the classroom.

 - Prepare classroom activities and assignments for effective use of time.